COURSE CODE OF CONDUCT JOINING AGREEMENT

 o Be committed and do your best to watch all the classes, but do not feel under pressure.
 If you miss occasional classes due to life contingencies don’t worry, but if you are continuously struggling to keep up please reach out to a volunteer.

 o If for some reason you decide to disengage from the course please inform a volunteer that you wish to withdraw.
+This should be done at the earliest.
 It is not appropriate to stay enrolled on the course if it is no longer your intention to participate or watch on an ongoing basis.
 If this is due to a personal problem or illness, let us know.
 If multiple communication attempts with you fail and you are not watching the classes, you will be given a final warning and then access to the course will be removed.

 o Above and beyond course assignments, at certain points on the course the Guru may request particular responses from all students, not just those taking certification.
 This will be an opportunity to respond spontaneously and all course participants are expected to do so, or otherwise must contact a volunteer.

 If you feel you would benefit from a mentoring conversation with a volunteer at any point in the course just to connect and talk things through please feel free to contact us.
 We will do our best to support you.